AntonioND/ucity/docs/bcd.rst

 The code is located in ``source/bcd_math.asm``.

 BCD numbers are 5 bytes wide, LSB stored first.
-Inside a byte, the lower nibble is the least significative digit of the two.
+Inside a byte, the lower nibble is the least significant digit of the two.
 They can be interpreted as signed or unsigned values.

 For example, the unsigned decimal value ``123456789`` would be stored in memory like this: